evansd/whitenoise/README.rst

    STATICFILES_STORAGE = 'whitenoise.django.GzipManifestStaticFilesStorage'

-And that's it, you're ready to go!
+And that's it, you're ready to go.
 For more details, including on setting up CloudFront and other CDNs see the `Using WhiteNoise with Django
 <http://whitenoise.evans.io/en/latest/django.html>`_ guide.